mcmire/papyrus2/README.md

 ## I'm writing a blog engine, can I use Papyrus for it?

 Absolutely!
 I mean, even if I'm not working on it doesn't mean it doesn't work.
-Just run the tests if you don't believe me.
+Just run the tests if you don't believe me. **(Well, when I get them working again, that is.)**

-The real question is, will it meet your needs exactly.
+The real question is, will it meet your needs exactly?
 That, I'm not sure.
 I know that Papyrus isn't as pure conceptually as I'd like -- there were a few little changes we had to make for Codexed.
 I imagine there are probably things you want to do with it, and that's fine.
 I can answer any questions you have,